Unpoly lets you attach structured data to an element, to be consumed by a compiler or event handler.

 When reloading or validating an element,

-you may keep an existing data object by passing it as a { data }
+you may keep an existing data object by passing it as a { data } option.

-In the example below, data.counter
+In the example below, data.counter is increased by 1 for every compiler pass,

-regardless of what the server renders into [up-data]
+regardless of what the server renders into [up-data]:

 up.compiler('.element', function(element, data) {